 What does Paul do when he’s not climbing?
 Well…then he’s probably sleeping.
 Paul Brand – born in 2003 – has been climbing since he was four years old and climbing is pretty much all he ever does.
 In 2016, at age 13, he became Dutch Lead Youth Champion.
 He’s managed to advance to climbing 7c+ (lead) and 7b (boulder), and is hungry for more.
 Look out world: Paul is on fire!

 “I really want to continue pursuing both lead and boulder climbing.
 That’s why I train five times a week in different training locations in the Netherlands and throughout Europe”, says Paul.
 So he’s not your typical indoor-kind-of-athlete.
 Together with his parents and older brother he often travels to (or vacations in) special outdoor climbing spots, in Germany, Austria, Italy, and France.
-Recently he climbed his first 7c, as he conquered the famous Stromasfall in the Dolomites.
+Recently he climbed his first 8A, as he conquered Dr. Feelgood in Margalef.

 continue reading below this photo

 Paul is currently the third year of high school (HAVO) at the Berlage Lyceum in Amsterdam.
 And of course, he’s working hard to graduate, hopefully, two years from now.
 It is, like for anyone that wants to achieve great things and also have a personal life, a battle for time and attention.
 But for Paul: so far so good!